MappedIn/android/SDKv5_Examples/PlaygroundSamples/README.md

 # Mappedin Android SDK Playground Samples

 This project contains examples of key features of version 5 of the Mappedin SDK for Android.

-The Mappedin Web SDK has an interactive [Playground](https://developer.mappedin.com/playground/latest/) where you can also view these features in a browser.

 ## Usage